Chronic knee pain is a common and often debilitating symptom of osteoarthritis, which occurs when the cartilage around your joints breaks down.

-There is no cure for osteoarthritis, but there are treatments available to manage symptoms.
+There is no cure for osteoarthritis, but there are treatments available to manage the symptoms.
 And if you have private health insurance, you may be able to use your cover to help.

-Visit your GP
+First, visit your GP

 See a physio

 A physiotherapist can help you manage pain associated with your condition through targeted exercises and, in some cases, assistance with specialised equipment.